American Teens Are Being Trapped in Abusive 'Drug Rehab Centres'

 Aria Leonard, who was sent to the Monarch School in Montana seven years ago, had similar experiences.
-Aria told me her mother sent her there because she “disliked the friends she was making because they were ‘different’—black, gay, etc.” After a pricey $2,000 visit to an “educational consultant,” Aria was diagnosed as depressed, as a drug addict, and told by her parents she’d be going to “boarding school.”
+Aria told me her mother sent her there because she “disliked the friends she was making because they were ‘different’ – black, gay, etc.” After a pricey $2,000 (£1,312) visit to an “educational consultant”, Aria was diagnosed as depressed, as a drug addict and told by her parents she’d be going to “boarding school”.

-Aria first realized it was no ordinary boarding school when her belongings were taken and she was strip-searched on entry.
+Aria first realised it was no ordinary boarding school when her belongings were taken and she was strip-searched on entry.

 Aria Leonard while she was at the Monarch School.

-Aria was forced to undertake pointless physical labor, like cutting down huge trees and dragging them along the ground for half an hour, as well as being told to sit opposite a wall at night and continuously write stuff like, "I am a slut" and "I'm not good enough."
+Aria was forced to undertake pointless physical labour, like cutting down huge trees and dragging them along the ground for half an hour, as well as being told to sit opposite a wall at night and continuously write stuff like, "I am a slut" and "I'm not good enough".

-Aria remained in the center for 18 months.
+Aria remained in the centre for 18 months.
 Like Nick, she has since been diagnosed with anxiety and depression and continues to have nightmares about her experience.

 Liz went to 39 residential treatment centres and describes being abused and raped multiple times.
 Rape claims are common in the industry, but – as the children are completely under staff's control for years – lawsuits rarely surface.

-And it’s not just the trauma-inducing methodology that makes the industry questionable.
-It’s also the diagnosis.
+And it’s not just the trauma-inducing methodology that makes the industry questionable; it’s also the diagnosis.
 "What is a 'troubled teen'?"
 Szalavitz wonders.
-“The idea that we put kids with Asperger’s, heroin addictions, depression, and extreme anxiety disorders in one program with a rigid, regimented schedule and expect it to help all of those kids—how could that be?
+“The idea that we put kids with Asperger’s, heroin addictions, depression and extreme anxiety disorders in one programme with a rigid, regimented schedule and expect it to help all of those kids – how could that be?